 Bamboe is good for the environment!

-A lot of CO2 is absorbed by bamboo and oxygen produced for us … and that is very good for us!
+A lot of CO2 is absorbed by bamboo and oxygen produced for us … and that is essential for us!
 And annual managed harvesting makes bamboo an inexhaustible source.
 Application for foods and forestry is slowly starting to get going in the Netherlands.